 He is a Visiting Professor at the Health Systems Innovation Lab at London South Bank University, where he co-leads the Darzi Clinical Fellowship Programme for London, Kent, Surrey and Sussex.
 He is former Programme Director at the Centre for Innovation in Health Management at the University of Leeds, where he led a number of applied programmes focussed on improving quality in healthcare.
-He teaches a core module entitled “Power and Professionalism” on the MSc in Quality and Safety Improvement at the Faculty of Medicine and Health Science at the University of Nottingham and is an expert advisor to the East Midlands Academic Health Science Network Patient Safety Programme.
+He teaches a core module entitled “Power and Professionalism” on the MSc in Quality and Safety Improvement at the Faculty of Medicine and Health Science at the University of Nottingham.
+He has been an expert advisor to the East Midlands Academic Health Science Network Patient Safety Programme, leading work on human factors based approaches to serious incident investigation.
 Murray has taught extensively on a wide range of postgraduate leadership programmes in the North America, Scandinavia, Ireland and Australia.

 His current portfolio is predominantly focused on the public sector and includes strategic advisory work with many national organisations, campaign groups and networks, recently including The Scottish Government, The Department of Health and Social Care, The Royal College of Surgeons of England, The Health Foundation, The Clinical Human Factors Group, and numerous NHS providers and commissioners.
-Murray has also recently been appointed as Special Advisor to the Independent Review of Workplace Culture at Save the Children UK.
+Murray was Deputy Chair of the Independent Review of Workplace Culture at Save the Children UK.

 His early career included community development work in the third sector, followed by clinical and managerial roles in the NHS.
 Murray then spent 10 years working within commercial consulting with AT Kearney, BP Amoco, London Underground and the Mott MacDonald Group, specialising in strategic relationship management and cross boundary collaboration in large infrastructure projects.
 He also worked internationally with the US Federal Government Presidential Board on digital development within tribal communities and on a major research initiative with the Confederation of Danish Industry and the Central Trade Union of Denmark to foster cross boundary working in Industrial settings.